-To understand what the term means specifically for the aviation industry, visit [this article]. [link to BLOG-2019-4b]
+To understand what the term means specifically for the aviation industry, visit this article.

 With regards to loop resistance tools, it’s simple – the ExLRT is certified as Intrinsically Safe in line with all global standards whereas the LRT isn’t.
 We could just end this article here, but it doesn’t make for a very satisfying read!

 Let’s take a closer look at what this certification means for MROs, and how it differs from the legacy LRT.

 Where you are in the world will determine which Intrinsic Safety standards the ExLRT must comply with.
 But it ultimately doesn’t really matter, as it’s certified for all four global standards, satisfying requirements for the entire planet.
 And that’s something the legacy tool – the ‘yellow box’ LRT – does not claim.

 The map below shows which standard each region conforms to.
 If you already know this, skip to the next section for details of each set of standards.

 In the EU the standard for intrinsic safety certification is the CENELEC standard EN 60079-11, which is certified according to the ATEX directive.
 The ExLRT is certified as Intrinsically Safe to ATEX standards.

 The UK was previously covered by the EU’s ATEX directive.
 Following Brexit, it now has its own standard for Intrinsic Safety, called UKEX.
 The technical requirements of the UKEX Regulations are identical to ATEX.
 The ExLRT is certified as Intrinsically Safe to UKEX standards.